jdavidson/jdavidson.github.io/_posts/2014-01-13-when-to-raise-using-crunchbase-data-part-2.md

   <a href="{{ site.url }}/images/crunchbase/medians-time.png"><img src="{{ site.url }}/images/crunchbase/medians-time.png" /></a>
 </figure>

-Looking at the fraction of start ups that subsequently raise at any point after a number of months after financing, will demonstrate an empirical likelihood.
-Start ups at different funding round stages (Angel, A, B ...), should be considered differently as they have different risks and capital requirements.
+Looking at the fraction of start ups, that subsequently raise at any point after a number of months after financing, will demonstrate an empirical likelihood.
+Start ups at different funding round stages (Angel, A, B ...) should be considered differently as they have different risks and capital requirements.
 The median time between rounds increases in subsequent rounds but not by much.
-The median successful start up in any round raises after a year.
+The median successful start up in any round raises after about a year.

 <figure>
   <a href="{{ site.url }}/images/crunchbase/follow-on-likelihood-by-time.png"><img src="{{ site.url }}/images/crunchbase/follow-on-likelihood-by-time.png" /></a>